 One night in September 1985, his partial disclosure of the nature of his occult obsession reveals him to be far from the harmless buffoon that people had supposed.
 There is, it seems, a whiff of death about the man.

 A standalone novella in the West Country Tales series.
 Available free to download for Kindle Unlimited subscribers, otherwise for £1.99/$2.99 or local equivalent.
 To preview, or purchase a copy from Amazon, please click either here, or on the cover image above.
-Also available as part of Anthology: Wry Out West, alongside four other tales as a Kindle ebook, or as a paperback.
+Also available as part of Anthology: Wry Out West alongside four other tales in both Kindle and paperback.